 The Incorporation ― introduction and procedure guidance note summarises various tax implications of incorporating a business.
 This note provides further details of the NIC aspects.

-When a sole trader transfers his business to a company, he will be changing his status for NIC purposes.
+When a sole trader transfers their business to a company, they will be changing their status for NIC purposes.